-As the festive season moves into full swing and the battle between the next generation consoles and their games continues to heat up, many players of a certain age are somewhat perplexed by the lack of festive content in the current crop of top end releases.
+As the festive season moves into full swing and the battle between the next generation consoles and their games continues to heat up, many players of a certain age are somewhat perplexed by the lack of festive content in the current crop of top-end releases.

-A quick look at the current crop of festive offerings doesn’t yield much however.
+A quick look at the current crop of festive offerings doesn’t yield much, however.
 Saint Row 4: How the Saints Stole Christmas on the PS3 leads the pack as you attempt to save Santa, whilst Borderlands 2: How Marcus Saved Mercenary Day uses a Narnia-style wardrobe device as a portal to the southern, wintery tip of Pandora (along with a selection of festive heads).
-Disney Infinity’s Frozen Toy Box, whilst not directly related to Christmas, features shovel fights between Anna and the Snow Queen, and delivers enough of a festive chill to count.
-Nintendo have also made the effort this year, with Pikmin 3 on the Wii U featuring 8 fully-themed Christmas levels – and it’s also been rumoured that Call of Duty: Ghosts is to get a festive skin option as well in their ‘Wolf’ DLC.
+Disney Infinity’s Frozen Toy Box, whilst not directly related to Christmas, features shovel fights between Anna and the Snow Queen and delivers enough of a festive chill to count.
+Nintendo have also made the effort this year, with Pikmin 3 on the Wii U featuring 8 fully-themed Christmas levels – and it’s also been rumored that Call of Duty: Ghosts is to get a festive skin option as well in their ‘Wolf’ DLC.

-With the industry finally coming of age in terms of global coverage, maybe it’s been decided that a concept like Christmas – that by no means all the world spiritually buys into – is unsuitable subject matter.
+With the industry finally coming of age in terms of global coverage, maybe it’s been decided that a concept like Christmas – that by no means all the world spiritually buys into – is an unsuitable subject matter.

 Or maybe games are now expected to take up far more of your life than they used to, with Christmas-themed levels not seeming applicable once the summer months come along and you’re still trying to complete something you bought 5 months ago.

-Alternatively, designers may just feel that the idea has run its course – but in fact, all of the above seem unlikely given that many of the current generation of mobile games have reverted to providing a Christmas-themed level.
+Alternatively, designers may just feel that the idea has run its course – but in fact, all of the above seem unlikely given that many of the current generations of mobile games have reverted to providing a Christmas-themed level.